genuinetesting

 Dimensional Accuracy, Surface Quality & Post-Processing Evaluation

 Our metrology and surface characterization services evaluate dimensional conformity using precision measurement systems and coordinate measuring equipment.
-Surface roughness analysis assesses texture, waviness, and potential stress concentration sites.
-For components requiring secondary machining or finishing, we validate the impact of post-processing on mechanical properties and structural integrity.
-Understanding how additive manufacturing parameters and finishing processes interact ensures predictable, repeatable results.
-This level of scrutiny is particularly important for aerospace components, medical implants, and high-precision industrial parts where tolerance deviations can compromise functionality or safety.
+Surface roughness analysis examines texture, waviness, and potential stress concentration regions.
+For components requiring secondary finishing operations, we validate the effects of post-processing on mechanical properties and structural performance.

 Environmental Durability & Long-Term Reliability